tim-minter/watson-assistant-utilisation-control/README.md

 ![image of additional context variable check](https://github.com/tim-minter/watson-assistant-utilisation-control/blob/main/context-variable-check.png)

-This what it would look like if you use the folder method
+This is what it would look like if you use the folder method.
+All your additional nodes would be placed in the "top level" folder just below the Welcome node.
+In this way, nothing can be called (not even the "Anything Else" node) if the API call has returned false and the $limitReached context varible has been set to false  by that call made in the Welcome node.

 ![Image of the dialogue UI when the folder method is used](https://github.com/tim-minter/watson-assistant-utilisation-control/blob/main/dialogue-structure.png)